How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 Extract log details for a specific day

-The log file is saved by day.
-If you want to extract details for a specific day, use the -f option for the relevant sa file on that date.
-For example, the following command displays all the data from the log file containing data from the 12th day of the current month:
+Log files are saved every day.
+To extract details for a specific day, then use the -f option for the relevant sa file on that date.
+The following command shows all the data from the log file that contain data generated on day 12 of the month:

 sar -f /var/log/sa/sa12